 Another side trip from Guilin, the Longsheng Rice Terraces are a must-see.
 The green paddy fields are spectacular, and hikes in the area can take you around the fields and through local towns, each with their own distinct culture.
 Tours are offered to the Longsheng area, but it’s very easy to visit them independently from Guilin.
 They lie around a three hour bus journey away from the city and can be done as a day trip or overnight stay.

 Hong Kong is and isn’t part of China; you need to go through a border crossing to get there, and you’ll notice some stark differences between the two.
-Hong Kong also has much more relaxed visa restrictions than China, meaning that most nationalities can visit the city visa-free.
+It’s also possible for most nationalities to visit Hong Kong without a visa, and it’s a good ‘intro to China’ if it’s your first time there.

 The city and surrounding area are unique places to visit, and they’re great to see another side of Chinese culture.
 Highlights include the Big Buddha, Victoria Peak, exploring the Tsim Sha Tsui area and lots of shops, restaurants and nightlife.
 If you’re after a real adventure, stay in a hostel in Chungking Mansions and enjoy the amazing Indian food on the ground floor – a Hong Kong highlight for me!